digital-futures-academy/airport-challenge/ReadMe2.md

 Testing

 - landPlane doesn't alter listOfPlanes if currentWeather is "Stormy"
-- landPlane does alter listOfPlanes if currentWeather isn't stormy and the input plane isn't in listOfPlanes
+- landPlane does alter listOfPlanes if currentWeather isn't stormy and the input plane would otherwise land

 ============================================================================================================
 User Story 8